From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Results

 \subsection{Quantitative Results}

 We conducted experiments on two validation datasets.
 The results of these evaluations are summarized in Tab.~\ref{tab:thingi10k} and Tab.~\ref{tab:gpt}.
 Our findings reveal that our method consistently outperforms all other evaluated techniques across both datasets.
-Notably, we observed a decline in performance following training with the DRO-based approach.
-We attribute this deterioration to the incompatibility of directly using NSV as a reward during training, as well as the absence of a reference model, which contributed to instability throughout the training process.
-These outcomes not only highlight the effectiveness and robustness of our proposed approach but also emphasize its potential to significantly advance the field of 3D generation.
+The DRO baseline exhibited a performance collapse.
+Unlike preference-based methods, which are anchored to a reference policy, DRO directly maximizes the reward.
+In the context of text-to-3D, this unconstrained optimization caused the model to drift into degenerate geometries that maximized volume or created unprintable artifacts, confirming that reference-guided alignment is essential for preserving semantic fidelity while optimizing for physics.

 We present visualizations of the results generated by our method in comparison to the baseline model in Fig.~\ref{fig:more_results}.
 To enhance clarity, we have highlighted the areas deemed risky in red, indicating regions that necessitate the addition of support structures to prevent the collapse of overhanging sections during the printing process.
 Furthermore, we have fabricated several pairs of results using the Bambu Labs A1 3D printer, as depicted in Fig.~\ref{fig:printing}.
 This practical demonstration, featured in Fig.~\ref{fig:teaser}, underscores the potential applications of our method in real-world physical printing scenarios.

-The ability to generate 3D models that maintain structural integrity while minimizing support requirements represents a significant advancement in the field of 3D model generation.
+A key advantage of SEG is that it effectively learns by the NSV metric, which can measure relative differences, rather than requiring absolute precision.
+We validated this premise by performing a correlation analysis between our NSV metric and the support material volume calculated by the commercial slicer Cura.
+By comparing the weight ratios (with and without supports) of 50 models sampled from Thingi10k using Cura's default `Normal' settings, we observed a positive Pearson correlation coefficient ($r > 0.85$), which confirms the effectiveness of our approximation.